-STAFF: Central Transportation Planning Staff & Metropolitan Area Planning Council
+STAFF: Central Transportation Planning Staff & Metropolitan Area Planning Council ot applicable to oppoing projects

 Online Resources: Staff will update and expand the MPO Livability Indicators Database.
 The database serves as an online resource for exploring data associate with livability throughout the Boston region.
 The database provides access to data, by municipality, related to demographics, transportation options, existing transportation patterns, and other topics related to livability.
 The purpose is to facilitate a better understanding of the conditions that support livability.
 Staff will conduct research, provide analysis, and update the indicators.